analytics-by-simran/Power-BI-Portfolio/README.md

   ![Dashboard](https://github.com/user-attachments/assets/acde0785-8932-48bb-9980-a8600ac969da)

-  Discover Insights with Power BI Q&A!
+ # Discover Insights with Power BI Q&A! ("Ask it anything—Power BI Q&A turns your questions into insights in an instant!")

 - With the Q&A feature in Power BI, you can dive into our store sales data just by asking questions in plain language.
 It’s designed to make data analysis feel effortless and intuitive.
 Take a look at how this tool can turn complex numbers into clear insights—no data expertise needed!